 This is one of my favourite movie posters.
 Produced by Paramount in 1933, “Supernatural” featured beautiful Hollywood starlet Carole Lombard, the highest paid actor in Hollywood at the time.
 This is the American release poster, created by Paramount’s chief art director Vincent Trotta and his assistant Maurice Kallis.

 While perhaps not the most flattering depiction of the actress, you have to admit that the poster is striking.
 It’s an attention grabber.
 The crystal ball, glowing through her fingers, leaves an eerie cast of light on her face, that somehow for all its grotesqueness, still leaves her looking radiant.

 Bold, bright colours, strong, readable words, nice composition, lots of detail but not cluttered with unnecessary props or information — executing this design took skill.
 Remember, the purpose of movie posters was to give viewers a reason to want to see the film.
-The poster must not only be visually appealing, but give you an idea of what the movie is about.
+The poster must not only be visually appealing, but also give you an idea of what the movie is about.
 Poster art is no different than any other form of art.
 It requires thought and preparation.
 There are certain required elements as well as room for creativity.

 The next two posters are both the works of a single artist – Karoly Grosz, a prominent Universal Studios artist who was responsible for creating posters for the most famous of Universal’s monster films including Frankenstein, The Invisible Man and Dracula.

 My personal favourite of the two is “Murders in the Rue Morgue” (1932).
 The colours are just spectacular.
 The contrast between the glowing green and the black background create a spooky, haunting atmosphere and Lugosi’s expression sets the mood very well.